Claire-Potter/Belle-Musique-Studio/README.md

 A subscription-based payment model as well as an individual item purchase capability is in place.

-An authentication and authorisation mechanism for students, shoppers as well as site owner,nsite administrator and super user has been set up.
+An authentication and authorisation mechanism for students, shoppers as well as site owner, site administrator and super user has been set up.

 SEO, Social Media and Email strategies have been employed to market the studio.